The UTREES Database

 This page describes the database form of the UTREES project, which originated with the print form of this title.

 University Theses in Russian, Soviet, and East European Studies 1907–, or UTREES, is a bibliographical database of research in the British Isles.
-The database has been continuously extended from the printed volume, most recently with 224 additional recent theses added in 2017: if you find it useful, please consider supporting the project by purchasing (or recommending that your library purchase) a copy of the printed book.
+The database began in 2009 and has been continuously extended from the printed volume, most recently with 200 recent theses added in January 2023.
+The current editor is Olga Topol, who continues the work of Gregory Walker and J. S. G. Simmons.

 License.
-UTREES by Gregory Walker; J. S. G. Simmons; MHRA is licensed under a Creative Commons Attribution-Noncommercial 2.0 UK: England & Wales License.
+Creative Commons BY-NC 2.0 UTREES by Gregory Walker; J. S. G. Simmons; Olga Topol; MHRA is licensed under a Creative Commons Attribution-Noncommercial 2.0 UK: England & Wales License.
 Permissions beyond the scope of this license may be available at http://www.mhra.org.uk/Rights/index.html.

 Access.
 Note that the UTREES bibliography runs on WIKINDX software that uses PHP sessions/cookies to store temporary data (for its navigation and environment).
 Personal information about users is not stored.
 Useful information about how to control/delete cookies though your browser can be found here.
 If you consent for cookies to be set, you may access UTREES online here.

 The Resources menu then offers the ability to browse or search the database.

 Overview.
 For an overview of UTREES and some of the historical and demographic conclusions which can be drawn from it, see: Walker, Gregory, ‘Doctoral Research in Russian and East European Studies: Trends and Realities from the UTREES Database’ (Cambridge: MHRA, 2017), published online at this website.